WorldHealthOrganization/tng-participants-dev/README.md

 # Procedure

-To be part of the Smart Trust Network, copy/fork at first the [template repository](https://github.com/WorldHealthOrganization/tng-participant-template) and send an [onboarding/participation request](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding.md) to tng-support@who.int After verification of your request your repository will be linked with this one and your onboarding informations are replicated to the environment.
+To be part of the Smart Trust Network, copy/fork at first the [template repository](https://github.com/WorldHealthOrganization/tng-participant-template) and send an [onboarding/participation request](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding.md) to tng-support@who.int After verification of your request your repository will be linked with this one and your onboarding information is replicated to the environment.

 For creating new certificates for test/uat, follow the helper guidelines [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_CertificatePreperation.md).

-More information about DID usage can you find [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_did.md).
+More information about DID usage can be found [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_did.md).

 A checklist is prepared [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding_checklist.md).

 # QA Checks

-Due quality reasons the incoming content will be checked for certain quality critieras.
+Due to quality reasons the incoming content will be checked for certain quality critiera.
 This ensures that all certificates are following the rules defined in the [Smart Trust Certificate Governance document](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_certificate_governance.md)

 The incoming content needs to be checked for the following rules: